Skopelos Greece Travel Guide

 Skopelos's cuisine adds its own unique touch to this broader tradition, focusing on what the island itself produces.

-Bread is often served automatically at the table, occasionally with a small charge per person (often just €1-€2).
+Bread is often served automatically at the table, occasionally with a little charge per person (often just €1-€2).
 It is intended for dipping in sauces or olive oil.
 A service charge is usually included in the price of your meal, listed on the menu.
 Tipping beyond this (rounding up the bill or leaving a small extra amount) is appreciated for good service, but not strictly required.

 This is Skopelos'the most famous culinary item.
 It is an unique, spiral-shaped cheese pie, typically fried until golden and crispy.
 It is made with local goat cheese or feta.
 The dough is thin and crunchy, making it a delicious savory snack or light meal.